maros/Zway-ThermostatControl/README.md

 using advanced schedules based on presence modes, time and day of week.
 The module will create a virtual thermostat device that allows manual overriding of the calculated setpoints.
-It also creates a binary switch that allows to entirely disable the thermostat (eg. for summer or for manual overrides)
+It also creates a binary switch that allows to entirely disable automated thermostat control (eg. for summer or for manual overrides)

 Multiple radiator valves or thermostats may be grouped in zones.
 These zones may have additional schedules that either override (absolute setpoints) or